 I don’t care how many tarps and covers you have on the boat, water’s going to get down in there.
 I once had a customer who forgot to pull the plug and when they pulled the cover off in the spring, the boat was full to the gunwales.
 No wonder the tires were so flat on the trailer!”

 Here’s where a little effort now will go a long way in sparing you that embarrassing moment on the boat ramp next spring.?
-Sunny Lampe of Sunny’s Electric Marine in Sacramento says that one of the most important things you can do before storing your boat for the winter is take batteries out and then make sure to recharge them every 30 days.
+Sunny Lampe of Sunny’s Electric Marine in Sacramento says that one of the most important things you can do before storing your boat for the winter takes batteries out and then make sure to recharge them every 30 days.
 Also, you should keep them indoors where they won’t be subjected to any freezing temperatures.
+If the batteries need replacing due to any damage, make sure you get an efficient replacement.
+Sites like https://pumpupboats.com/best-trolling-motor-battery/ can help you compare different batteries to make sure the new battery is compatible with the boat.

 “Be sure to take all your electronics off — fish finders, radios, GPS units, etc.,” he says.
 “And hit all your electrical connections with Corrosion X, which will keep them waterproof and protect them from corrosion.